An Accidental Discovery

 - Read each paragraph aloud.

 - Underline each sentence in alternating colors.
-Unless they're really stupid, students will notice that neither paragraph varies sentence type or length.
+This is to make it clear that neither paragraph varies sentence type or length.

 - Display a list, or have students take notes on different ways to vary sentence patterns.
 I have included suggestions for sentence revision in the next part of this series.